Programs at the Free Public Library of Audubon

 - Yoga: For six weeks over the summer, the library offers yoga classes to interested participants.
 Registration and fees are required.
 Announcements for the classes and registration dates will be published in the Spring/Summer edition of the Library Line, the library’s newsletter.

 - Visiting Authors: The library invites various local authors of fiction, non-fiction, and poetry to the library in order to read and discuss their works.
 Copies of the visiting author’s books will be available at the library for loan.
 Authors are available to answer questions, discuss the writing process, and sign books.

 - Visiting Speakers: The library also invites speakers on a number of topics.
 Past speakers provided presentations on Medicare, the politics of science, and dating historical homes.

 - Knitting Club: This group of knitters and crocheters meets monthly to talk patterns and projects, share tips and tricks, and, of course, to socialize.
 Unfortunately, this is not a class.
 Some experience is required, but registration is not.
 Just show up with your project, ready to stitch!

-- Card Club: Meeting bi-weekly, this club is intended for adults looking to play cards and to enjoy the company of other Audubon residents.
+- Card Club: Meeting the first and third Wednesdays of each month, this club is intended for adults looking to play cards and to enjoy the company of other Audubon residents.
 Pinochle, canasta, king’s corners, samba, and rummy cube are only a few of the games that are played.
 Beginners are welcome, and no registration is required.
 Just show up ready to play!